Satoru Sayama

-Satoru Sayama (佐山 聡, Sayama Satoru), best known as the original Tiger Mask, is a Japanese writer, semi-retired professional wrestler and martial artist, and mixed martial arts (MMA) and wrestling promoter and trainer.
-He is the founder of Shooto, a pre-UFC MMA promotion, and is widely considered to be one of the most influential masked Japanese wrestlers of all time (alongside his contemporaries Jushin Thunder Liger and Último Dragon).
+Satoru Sayama (佐山 聡, Sayama Satoru), best known as the original Tiger Mask, is a Japanese writer, retired professional wrestler, martial artist, mixed martial arts (MMA) and wrestling promoter, and trainer.

+He is the founder of Shooto, a pre-Ultimate Fighting Championship MMA promotion, and is widely considered to be one of the most influential masked Japanese wrestlers of all time (alongside his contemporaries Jushin Thunder Liger and Último Dragón).
 The only man to hold the WWF Junior Heavyweight Championship and the NWA World Junior Heavyweight Championship simultaneously, Sayama became widely known in the wrestling world for his all-round prowess of high-flying, technical abilities, and martial combat skills (as he was a practitioner of judo and freestyle wrestling in his youth).

 Primarily trained under New Japan Pro-Wrestling (NJPW) founder Antonio Inoki and his mentor Karl Gotch, Sayama made his professional wrestling debut in 1976 at 18 years old.
-He was sent on an excursion to Europe for World of Sport (WOS), and Mexico for EMLL, where he not only found his ground as a technical wrestler, but also found his niche in Lucha libre.
+He was sent on an excursion to Europe for World of Sport Wrestling and Mexico for Empresa Mexicana de la Lucha Libre, where he not only found his ground as a technical wrestler, but also found his niche in Lucha libre.
 Sayama became Tiger Mask in 1981, brought from Ikki Kajiwara's 1968 manga series of the same name and the popular anime of the decade.
-He became involved in highly publicized feuds with Black Tiger (portrayed by Mark Rocco), the Dynamite Kid, and Yoshiaki Fujiwara, who was one of Sayama's own trainers.
+He became involved in highly publicized feuds with Black Tiger (portrayed by Mark Rocco), Dynamite Kid, and Yoshiaki Fujiwara, who was one of Sayama's own trainers.
 He left NJPW at the height of his popularity in 1983 due to political disenfranchisement, and later became a founding member of the UWF brand in Japan.
 He then became dissatisfied with wrestling as a whole, leading him to write Kay Fabe (1985), which detailed the kayfabe and secrets of puroresu at the time.